Out of Sight: Plot

+Sisco has a dream where she tracks down Foley, but instead of arresting him she has sex with him.
+After the dream, Sisco is determined to join the task force hunting for Foley and the other fugitives.
+Independently, she questions Adele, and happens to arrest Chino who arrives at her apartment seeking revenge on Foley.
+This earns her a place on the task force, but the lead agent forces her to wait in the lobby while they raid Buddy's hotel room.
+She and Foley spot each other as he and Buddy are in an elevator en route to the basement garage from which they escape.
+While in the elevator, Foley waves at Sisco, who lets them go without alerting the other agents.

-In Detroit, Maurice plans to steal the diamonds with his brother-in-law Kenneth, henchman White Boy Bob, and a reluctant Glenn, whom Maurice forces to help kill a rival drug dealer.
-Jack and Buddy meet Maurice and his crew, agreeing to team up on the robbery.
-Following Jack to Detroit, Karen questions Maurice's wife Moselle, and defends herself when Kenneth attempts to assault her.
-Jack finds Karen at her hotel, where they share a romantic interlude at the bar and spend the night together.
+The men head to Detroit, planning to break into Ripley's house and steal the hidden uncut diamonds.
+However, Miller is already putting his own burglary team together: his brother-in-law Kenneth, henchman White Boy Bob, and a reluctant Glenn, whom Miller first forces to help kill a rival drug dealer.
+Foley and Buddy meet with Miller and agree to team up on the robbery.
+Meanwhile, Sisco, on their trail, questions Miller's wife Moselle, and defends herself when Kenneth attempts to assault her.
+Foley surprises Sisco at her hotel's bar, and they spend a romantic night together.

-Glenn gets cold feet and runs into Karen, who lets him escape but continues to tail Jack.
-The thieves force their way inside Richard's mansion, but the housekeeper Midge tells them Richard is out of town.
-While Maurice and his crew struggle to shoot open the safe upstairs, Jack and Buddy find Richard hiding in his study, and discover the diamonds hidden in his fish tank.
-Richard, in love with Midge, refuses to leave without her and is captured by Maurice.
+Glenn gets cold feet and runs into Sisco, who lets him escape and continues to tail Foley.
+The thieves break into Ripley's mansion, threaten his housekeeper Midge, and struggle to shoot open the safe upstairs.
+Meanwhile, Foley and Buddy find Ripley hiding in his study, where Foley deduces that the diamonds (which look like small, nondescript stones) are hidden in Ripley's tropical fish tank.
+Ripley reveals that he is in love with his maid Midge, and refuses to leave without her.
+He is then captured by Miller.

-Jack sends Buddy away with the diamonds and goes back with Buddy's gun.
-He is held at gunpoint by White Boy Bob, who trips on the stairs and accidentally shoots himself in the head.
-Jack shoots Kenneth as he attempts to rape Midge, while Karen enters and shoots Maurice in self-defense.
-Unwilling to return to prison, Jack confronts Karen with his empty gun, imploring her to kill him.
-Instead, Karen wounds him in the leg and arrests him.
+Unwilling to leave Midge to be raped by Miller and his associates, Foley gives Buddy the diamonds and goes back inside.
+He shoots Kenneth in bed, then is held at gunpoint by White Boy Bob, who trips on the stairs and accidentally shoots himself in the head.
+Sisco arrives and shoots Miller in self-defense.
+Unwilling to return to prison, Foley confronts Sisco with an empty gun, imploring her to kill him.
+Sisco instead shoots him in the leg and arrests him.

-Karen prepares to transport Jack back to Glades, joined by another detainee, Hejira Henry, who mentions having already escaped from prison nine times.
-Having arranged for him to join Jack, Karen smiles as the van leaves for Florida.
+In the police van outside, Foley meets another detainee, Hejira Henry, who claims to have escaped from prison nine times.
+Realizing that Sisco arranged for them to meet and return to Glades together, Foley smiles as the van leaves for Florida.